adrianskelton/project3/README.md

 \
 [Emojis](https://www.makeuseof.com/how-to-include-emojis-in-your-python-code) and how to add them\
-[W3Schools](https://www.w3schools.com/) used when I getting stuck with implementation of code Help sorting gspread by column.. https://stackoverflow.com/questions/50938274/sort-a-spread-sheet-via-gspread
+[W3Schools](https://www.w3schools.com/) used when I getting stuck with implementation of code Help sorting gspread by column..
+[Stackoverflow](https://stackoverflow.com/questions/50938274/sort-a-spread-sheet-via-gspread) help with spreadsheet sort function

 ###  **Acknowledgments**